CosmosOS/Cosmos/README.md

 For instructions on how to install and use Cosmos, please visit the [Cosmos website](http://www.gocosmos.org).
 For documentation and technical information, see the [Cosmos Documentation](https://cosmosos.github.io).

 If you have questions about how to use Cosmos, want to show off what you have made or have general questions, go check out [GitHub Discussions](https://github.com/CosmosOS/Cosmos/discussions).
-Alternatavely, you cal also join our [discord server](https://discord.com/invite/kwtBwv6jhD)!
+Alternatavely, you can also join our [discord server](https://discord.com/invite/kwtBwv6jhD)!
 If you think you found a bug in Cosmos, please check existing [issues](https://github.com/CosmosOS/Cosmos/issues) first before opening a new one.

 </p>